Ryan Bozak

 Ryan Bozak (born January 3, 1947, in Swift Current, Saskatchewan) is a retired National Hockey League linesman.
-His career started in 1972 and ended in 1994, which was the final season before the league changed over to the current numbering system for officials the next year.
+His career started in 1972 and ended in 1994.
 During his career, he officiated 1,528 regular season games and two All-Star games.
 Ryan is the son of Billy Bozak, who was trainer of the San Diego Gulls and eventually the Winnipeg Jets.